 Star-shaped Fort San Diego , a longtime Old Acapulco tourist attraction, overlooks the city's harbor.
 Within the fort is the Acapulco Historical Museum , where you can learn about Acapulco's seafaring history and its importance as a 16th-century trading port between the Americas and Asia.

-Of course the beaches that line Acapulco Bay are this resort's claim to fame.
+Of course the beaches that line Acapulco Bay are the claim to fame for this vacation destination.
 They have a backdrop of lofty mountains and green foothills that seem to plunge right in to the ocean.
 One of the most popular and centrally located is Playa la Condesa .
 This is hot body central, crowded with young singles flaunting skimpy bathing suits.
 It's great for people watching, whether on the sand or parasailing above the water.
-Vendors peddling cheap trinkets roam the beach, and nearby Costera Miguel Alemán is lined with bars and restaurants.
+Vendors peddling cheap trinkets roam the beach, and nearby Costera Miguel Alemán is lined with bars and restaurants that are fun places to go with friends.

 Farther south is Playa Puerto Marqués , where the narrow mouth of the bay keeps the waves gentle.
 The road to the beach is lined on one side with shops selling swimsuits, toys and coconuts and on the other with casual, thatch-roofed seafood restaurants.
 You can rent an umbrella (which you'll want to have for protection from the strong sun), and there's good snorkeling around the rocks at the mouth of the bay.